-- The Headteacher, SENCo, a class teacher and a TA are trained TIS practitioners. - Risk assessments are completed in instances of challenging behaviour. - Children who find the school environment challenging will have individual behaviour plans and safe handling plans in place. - Increased joint working between parents, school and multi-agencies. - Individual health protocols and programmes drawn up. - TACs, Early support meetings and reviews are supported by a range of agencies including the school nurse - Additional support for pupils can be requested from a range of external agencies. - Pupils with specific medical conditions have individual health care plans - Adults supporting children with specific needs will access additional training in order for those needs to be safely met. - Support signposted to parents and parents helped to access outside agencies if this is helpful. - Some children may have resources which help reduce their anxiety and worry levels. - As needed additional support is requested from: - CAMHs (Children and Adolescent Mental Health Service)
+- The SENCo and an additional teacher are attending the 10-day TIS practitioner training. - Risk assessments are completed in instances of challenging behaviour. - Children who find the school environment challenging will have individual behaviour plans and safe handling plans in place. - Increased joint working between parents, school and multi-agencies. - Individual health protocols and programmes drawn up. - TACs, Early support meetings and reviews are supported by a range of agencies including the school nurse - Additional support for pupils can be requested from a range of external agencies. - Pupils with specific medical conditions have individual health care plans - Adults supporting children with specific needs will access additional training in order for those needs to be safely met. - Support signposted to parents and parents helped to access outside agencies if this is helpful. - Some children may have resources which help reduce their anxiety and worry levels. - As needed additional support is requested from: CAMHs (Children and Adolescent Mental Health Service)

-Social Care

-Dreadnought

-Penhaligon's

-Friends

-Community

-O Community

-Nurses

-School Nurses
+Social Care Dreadnought Penhaligon's Friends Community Nurses School Nurses CLEAR •

-o CLEAR